bitovi/academy/src/angular/14-building-order-form/building-order-form.md

 ## Emitting Data to Parent Components

-To pass data to parent components in Angular, the <a href="https://angular.io/api/core/EventEmitter" target="_blank">EventEmitter</a> class is used in combination with the <a href="https://angular.io/api/core/Output" target="_blank">Output decorator</a>.
+To pass data to parent components in Angular, the <a href="https://angular.io/api/core/EventEmitter" >EventEmitter</a> class is used in combination with the <a href="https://angular.io/api/core/Output" >Output decorator</a>.
 The Output decorator marks a property to be listened to during change detection, and we call the `emit` method to broadcast the property's new value.

 The parent component is listening for a change on the child component's property and calls a function on that change that takes a parameter of the updated value.